L&N Teacher Resources

 ALNS’ Learning Templates

-Twenty years in marketing and admin helped Fran develop an eye for formatting.
-She’s used this ensure that ALNS’ resources contain good amounts of white space and simple layouts.
+L&N students can need to learn how to learn.
+Well-laid out templates make teaching and learning easier.
+ALNS’ resources contain good amounts of white space and simple layouts.
 Visually complex resources can distract students from learning tasks.

 ALNS keeps things simple to optimise session outcomes.

-ALNS’ Learning Templates do not represent “the way” to teach or learn anything.
-By inviting people to follow their format, they simply help begin the learning journey.
+Its Learning Templates do not represent “the way” to teach or learn anything.
+They simply help begin the learning journey.
 Derivatives, synonyms and antonyms, for example, can be presented in a number of ways.
-In downloading a template (rather than creating one), ALNS helps you better channel your energy.
+Fran’s Templates help you better channel your energy.

 To purchase one of ALNS’ Learning Templates or view the list, click here.